Version effective from: 2 April 2020

 3.1 We may communicate with you at any time including, when appropriate, by telephone.

-3.3 We may act on any instruction or other notification which we believe in good faith is from you, including those submitted through your Account, without carrying out any further checks or investigations.
+3.3 We may act on any instruction or other notification which we believe in good faith is from you, including those submitted through your Online Account or by post, without carrying out any further checks or investigations.
 We will rely on the information you provide to us, unless we are aware that the information is manifestly out of date, inaccurate or incomplete.
 We will not be liable for following an instruction or notification which is not in fact genuine, nor will we be liable for not following or investigating any instruction or notification we believe may not be genuine.
 We will not be liable for any error of transmission or misunderstanding, nor will we be liable for the fraud of any other party (except in the case of our negligence, wilful default or fraud as described in clause 21 below).
 We are not obliged to acknowledge receipt of your instructions.

 3.5 We may record and monitor telephone conversations that we have with you for our records and in order to train our staff and improve the quality of our service.
 We will store recordings for the period required by law or for as long as we consider appropriate.